scossar/discourse-grid/README.md

 ##Responsive breakpoint

-At 600px browser window width all grid elements revert to having a with of 100% of the post area.
+At < 600px window width, all grid elements revert to having a width of 100% of the post area.